blarney-lang/blarney/README.md

 ```

 Indeed, this would be the type inferred by the Haskell compiler if no
 type signature was supplied.
-Thanks to rebindable syntax in Haskell,
+We can also use `if`-`then`-`else`
-we can also write:
+instead of the ternary conditional operator:

 ```hs
 twoSort :: (Bits a, Cmp a) => (a, a) -> (a, a)